Weight Annotation in Information Extraction: Fundamental Properties

 \subsection{Closure Under String Selection}

 A $k$-ary string relation is \emph{recognizable} if it is a finite union of Cartesian products $L_1 \times \cdots \times L_k$, where each $L_i$ is a regular language over $\Sigma$~\cite{sakarovitch_2009}.
 Let $\reg{\K}$ be the set of regular $\K$-annotators.
-We say that a $k$-ary string relation $R$\footnote{Recall that a \emph{$k$-ary string relation} is a subset of $\docs^k$.} is \emph{selectable by regular $\K$-annotators} if the following equivalence holds:
+We say that a $k$-ary string relation\footnote{Recall that a \emph{$k$-ary string relation} is a subset of $\docs^k$.} $R$ is \emph{selectable by regular $\K$-annotators} if the class of $\srd$-annotators is closed under the string selection $\sigma^R$.
+More formally:

 that is, the class of $\K$-annotators is closed under selection using $R$.
 If $\K = \B$, we say that $R$ is \emph{selectable by document spanners}.
 Fagin et al.~\cite{DBLP:journals/jacm/FaginKRV15} proved that a string relation is recognizable \emph{if and only if} it is selectable by document spanners.
 Here, we generalize this result in the context of weights and annotation.
-Indeed, it turns out that the equivalence is maintained for all positive semirings. \begin{theorem} Let $\sr$ be a positive semiring and $R$ be a string relation.
-The following are equivalent: \begin{enumerate} \item $R$ is recognizable. \item $R$ is selectable by document spanners. \item $R$ is selectable by $\K$-annotators. \end{enumerate} \end{theorem} The equivalence between (1) and (2) is known~\cite[Theorem 4.16]{DBLP:journals/jacm/FaginKRV15}.
-The implication (2) $\Rightarrow$ (3) is heavily based on the closure properties from Theorem~\ref{theo:closed-algebra} and holds beyond positive semirings.
-For the proof of the implication (3) $\Rightarrow$ (2), we use semiring morphisms to turn $\K$-weighted \vset-automata into $\B$-weighted \vset-automata and need positivity of the semiring.
-We need some preliminary results in order to give the proof.
+Indeed, it turns out that the equivalence is maintained for all positive semirings.